vmarcinko/art-of-programming/markdowns/first.md

 Very unlikely.

+Why?

+Well, these special dash characters (**--**) are not likely to appear in attributes names, so very little chance for collision.

-And, this **"--type--"** data, is this data one of natural entity attributes (eg. person attributes, car attributes)?
+OK, well, that's a good thiong, right?
+And, this **"--type--"** data, is this data one of entity's **natural attributes** (eg. person attributes, car attributes)?

-Well, no. it's more additional data attached to entity attributes, so our programs would easily differentiate entity type.
+Well, no. It's more additional data attached to entity attributes, so our programs would easily differentiate entity type.
 Such data that additionally describe some other data, we call such data **meta data** - data about data.

 So, our complete list would look something like this: